Embracing New Beginnings in September

 Where Can I Listen to the When in Frome Podcast?

-You can listen to the When in Frome August edition right here on the Fabulous Frome website, on all major podcast platforms, on Frome FM throughout the month.
+You can listen to the When in Frome August edition right here on the Fabulous Frome website, on all major podcast platforms, and on Frome FM throughout the month.

-If you are a business and would like to have a Spotlight feature written about you and published on Fabulous Frome, please contact Becky on +44 7793 561696 or email her at becky@fabulousfrome.co.uk.
+If you are a business and would like to have a Spotlight feature written about you and published on Fabulous Frome, please contact Becky at +44 7793 561696 or email her at becky@fabulousfrome.co.uk.
 For prices, click here.